ashlynbaum/traject-skills-assessment/source/articles/2015-06-26-understand-modules.html.markdown

 ```

 ### Stay away form exporting global variables
 Using global variables with Node.js makes the module no longer independent.
-In general, global variables will allow you to write least amount of code, and add some magic to your application, but can create some conflicts in the future.
+In general, global variables will allow you to write the least amount of code, and add some magic to your application, but can create some conflicts in the future.

-For example, the global variables that you define could already have assignment within your program and the conflict of variable assignment can create bugs with in your application.
+For example, the global variables that you define could already have been assigned within your program, and the conflict of variable assignment can create bugs within your application.
 It is best practice to define local variables and call the local variable when needed.

 ## Modules are not just for Node.js.
-Use [browserify](http://browserify.org/) to include modules to use them in the front end environment.
+You can use [browserify](http://browserify.org/) to include modules to use in the browser.
 You can require modules the same way you would in node, but run them in the browser.

 ## Example defining routes
-In this example, in the `index.js` file of the `/routes` directory, I export an anonymous object.
-Some people will name the `/routes` directory as a `/models` directory.
+In the example below, in the `index.js` file in the `/routes` directory, I export an anonymous object.
+Some people may name the `/routes` directory as a `/models` directory.

 ```javascript
 // routes/index.js